LinkClinton/Code-Red/readme.md

 # CodeRed

-`CodeRed` is an Graphics Interface supports DirectX12 and Vulkan.
+`CodeRed` is a Graphics Interface supports DirectX12 and Vulkan.

 - Render anything instead of using Graphics API directly.
 - Do not need to take care of the different between DirectX12 and Vulkan.